Authentic Lessons for 21st Century Learning

 Explore

-Students will investigate cystic fibrosis by comparing the chest X-rays of a healthy individual and an individual with cystic fibrosis.
-Students will read information on cystic fibrosis and work together to determine the genetic causes of this specific disorder.
+Students investigate cystic fibrosis by comparing the chest X-rays of a healthy individual and an individual with cystic fibrosis.
+Students read information on cystic fibrosis and work together to determine the genetic causes of this specific disorder.

 Explain